Solar eclipse and health

 A solar eclipse occurs when the moon passes between the sun and the earth, and the moon fully or partially obscures the sun.
 It is extremely dangerous to look directly at the sun even during a solar eclipse.
 You should never attempt to observe a total, partial or annular eclipse with the naked eye.

 The safest technique for viewing a solar eclipse is indirect viewing.
 For example you can easily project an image of the sun onto a screen or you can view live streams on TV or online.
-Children's eyes in particular are extremely delicate and transmit more light through to the retina and are more susceptible to damage.
+Children's eyes in particular are extremely delicate and transmit more light through to the retina.This makes children’s eyes are more susceptible to damage from intense light.

 ARPANSA recommends that solar eclipse glasses should not be used to directly view a solar eclipse.